EGR314-Team204/Team-204-EGR-314/index.md

 title: Home
 ---

-# Team 204 Semester Project
+# Information

 EGR314 Spring 2023
-Team 204, Professor Aukes
+Professor Aukes
+Team 204
 Members:
 Nicholas C. Dunn
 Eduardo Lopez
 Richard Green

+## Introduction: Team 204 Semester Project
+Add an introduction
+Consider moving and updating the introduction from your product requirements document to the front of the report

 ## Team Organization
  Need to add: